 What will I learn in the course?

 APC 300: Programming I is an introduction to the history of computing, fundamental computer concepts, and structured programming techniques.
 It provides hands-on coverage of simple data types, problem solving, program design, conditional execution, loops, and basic user-defined methods.
-Java is used to teach the basic concepts of program analysis, design, implementation, debugging, and testing.
+Python is used to teach the basic concepts of program analysis, design, implementation, debugging, and testing.

 By the end of the course, you will be able to: